clolsonus/wordle/README.md

 # wordle

-generate word guess for the popular wordle game using letter frequency and past guess constraints.
+generate word guesses for the popular wordle game using letter frequency and past guess constraints.